rileylum/accessibility-code-refractor/README.md

 ## Usage

-The completed website can be viewed at: insert github pages link
+The completed website can be viewed at: https://rileylum.github.io/accessibility-code-refractor/index.html

 ## Credits